About

 Fermentation takes time.
 Cooking from scratch takes effort.
 But the result is food with deeper flavor, better texture, and a connection to the way kitchens used to work.

-At its core, The Sour Boule is still a neighborhood bakery café.
+At its core, The Sour Boule is still rooted in the neighborhood bakery café that started it all.

 Regulars grab breakfast before work.
 Families stop in for lunch.
 Friends meet for coffee and bread.

-The goal has never been to be fancy.
-It’s to make food we’re proud of, serve it with consistency, and build a place people genuinely enjoy returning to.
+As we grow, the goal stays the same: make food we are proud of, serve it with consistency, and build places people genuinely enjoy returning to.